marceloboeira/prezzo/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/marceloboeira/prezzo.
+Please consider reading out [Contributing Guide](CONTRIBUTING.md).

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.